ChamathKB/Searcher/README.md

 Neural search and text search with Qdrant vectorDB, sentence-transformers embedding models, and FastAPI.

-The demo is based on the vector search engine Qdrant.
+The demo is based on the vector search engine Qdrant and [demo app](https://github.com/qdrant/qdrant_demo).

 ## Requirements
 python: